bobsanjo/PRIV/trusted_services_overview.md

 ## System overview

-Adtechs can use FLEDGE services to perform several different actions (such as lookup real-time data as well as executing programmatic bidding and auctions).
+Ad techs can use FLEDGE services to perform several different actions (such as lookup real-time data as well as executing programmatic bidding and auctions).
 There are several entities that operate together in the systems.